ncheong-141/Turbulent-Flow-Statistical-Analysis_Python-Pandas/README.md

    wall normal locations (figure 2).

-The figures of the output are in the repo and if you wish to run the script, you must type in "init = 0;" into the console before running.
+The figures of the output are in the repo and if you wish to run the script, you must type in "init = 0;" into the console and specify the file path to the turbulent flow data in the load file section.